frain-dev/convoy-website/src/app/(docs)/docs/documentation/manual/subscriptions.md

 ### Complex filters

 Complex filters contain more logic such as logical operators and special operators.
-Complex filters are employed to filter events using one or more conditions, e.g, `$or` logical operator filter.
+Complex filters are employed to filter events using one or more conditions, e.g., `$or` logical operator filter.

 #### $neq filter